vintage-software/javascript/typescript.md

 }
 ```

+## Data Objects and DTOs
 Simple objects such as data transfer objects (DTOs) can by typed to the `any` option to allow
-the most flexability when working with data.
+the most flexibility when working with data.

 ``` typescript
 export class TicketsService {